Data-Science-in-Mechanical-Engineering/prlqr/README.md

 If you are finding this code useful please let us know and get in contact.

-When you are using this or parts of this code in an ace demic setting please cite the above paper:
+When you are using this or parts of this code in an academic setting please cite the above paper:

 > 📋 TODO: Add bibtex after official publication as well as arxiv link